- Home

 Try to make time to laugh every day by incorporating it into your routine.

 Laughter doesn’t always have to be connected to a spontaneous You’ve Been Framed-style moment.
 You can also schedule time in your day (as little as 10 minutes will do) for something that you find amusing.
-This could be looking at funny videos or listening to an amusing podcast.
+This could be watching funny videos or listening to an amusing podcast.
 The more frequently you’re able to laugh, the less effort it’ll take.

 8. Embrace your inner child